-A professional wall coating provides longer-lasting protection against the elements and will keep the exterior of your home looking newer, longer.
+A professional wall coating provides longer-lasting protection against the elements and will keep the exterior of your home looking newer and longer.

 This may prove especially beneficial if you live in an environment with extreme weather conditions.

-For starters, they provide better insulation, meaning that you can save more in energy costs during the year.
+For starters, they provide better insulation, meaning that you can save more on energy costs during the year.

 What’s more, they better cover blemishes and allow for an even more beautiful finish.

 Finally, wall coatings often have self-cleaning properties that keep them looking neater and fresher than standard masonry paint.

 This means that you won’t have to spend as much of your time cleaning or worrying about what kind of impression your house is giving to the neighbors (or to anyone else for that matter).